ivanallen/dsa/README.md

 [![Build Status](https://www.travis-ci.org/ivanallen/dsa.svg?branch=master)](https://travis-ci.com/ivanallen/dsa)

-DSA is a library of basic and advanced data structure, as well as common algorithm.
+DSA is a library of basic and advanced data structures, as well as common algorithms.
 We are committed to providing a complete and concise set of code to implement all modules.

 ## Features